-Marian (mau) Schoettle is a transdisciplinary project artist who explores material culture with the conviction that the ordinary can be provoked and reinterpreted in order to become a a form of social intervention and artistic expression.
-Studio output includes clothing design, installation, interactive scenarios, and absurdist and earnest public occupation which focus on shifting the perimeters of personal experience. mau re-imagines humble artifacts of daily life – clothing, tools, blankets, shelters – in order to reconfigure social assumptions and alter our understanding of reality.
+Marian (mau) Schoettle is a transdisciplinary project artist who explores material culture with the conviction that disruption yields insight .
+Studio output includes clothing design, installation, interactive scenarios, absurd and earnest public occupation which focus on shifting the perimeters of personal and social experience. mau cross references disparate ordinary stuff and re-imagines humble artifacts – clothing, tools, blankets, shelters – in order to reconfigure social assumptions and alter our understanding of reality and our place.

-2018 DECALEZ, public project about mapping and mending.
-Chalkboard globe, pulleys, tarps, stories, maps, and reassembled garments are sewn in public.
-Dos Mares, Marseille, France
+2018 DECALEZ, public project about mapping, mending and memory.
+Chalkboard globe, pulleys, tarps, stories, maps, and reassembled garments were constructed and interwoven in public.
+Storefront, Dos Mares, Marseille, France

 2018 New Love, theater and performance collaboration on stories of contemporary western queer desire with Tony Whitfield+.
 Spinning enormous kitchen table, 7 performers, mutable clothing, projected images of flooding and sound. (costume, soft props, audience engagement) La MaMa Theater & Howl Gallery, NYC